How to Build Online Citations for Your Local Business’ SEO

 How to Build Prominence

-“One of the three core pillars of ranking well in the Google Local pack is ‘prominence’, and this is defined by a positive online reputation and positive mentions across the web.”
+“One of the three core pillars of ranking well in the Google Local pack is ‘prominence’, and a positive online reputation and positive mentions across the web define this.”

 Aside from NAP citations, a good reputation relies on good reviews.
 92% of consumers now read online reviews vs. 88% in 2014.
 The table below shows just how important those review stars are to customers.